 To run Toon Boom Harmony, you'll need Windows 10 or macOS 10.13 or later, 8GB RAM, and a modern OpenGL graphics card.

 New features that came with the latest update include a stabilizer for lines, stylus pressure responsiveness, and tilt and angle responsiveness.
 Standard features include a brush engine, traditional paperless animation, deformers, cut-out animation, 2D/3D integration, export to game engines, and pipeline integration.
 It is also easily integrable with software such as Adobe Illustrator, and extensions such as PSD, PSB, PDF, and Bitmaps.

 Pricing options come in different packages that include this animation software.
-Harmony Essentials cost 16 Euros per month, billed annually.
-You can also choose to purchase the package for a one-time cost of 400 Euros.
-Similarly, Harmony Advanced is a 1,030 Euros one-time purchase (41 Euros per month if not purchased) and the Harmony Premium is a 2,085 Euros one-time purchase (78 Euros per month if not purchased).
+Harmony Essentials cost 25 USD per month, billed annually.
+Similarly, Harmony Advanced is 63 USD per month and the Harmony Premium is 115 USD per month.
 You can use the software for free for 21 days; a duration that is good enough to understand and explore this amazing animation software.